salayatana66/vw-serving-flask/README.md

 * Using a Python Wrapper to use the original VW command for serving.

 * Scalability via Kubernetes.

-You can read more in this (!! forthcoming !!) blogpost.

 ## Repository structure